 You will need a mount to use a telescope on.
 The mount might be the most expensive item you will buy.
 The similar type is often the best.
 The others like the Alt/az will cause your pictures to undergo rotations of the field.
 To cut down your expenses, you can consider building a mount for your project.
 You can check up on Google or YouTube for straightforward guides on similar ones.

 Additions in the list apart from the camera are important but not necessary to begin.
 A camera is enough for you set out for astrophotography.
 You can consider purchasing a second-hand tripod to reduce your expenses.
-You will need a tripod to cut the shake during long exposures.
+You will need a heavy duty tripod to cut the shake during long exposures.
 These can cause blur.
 You should need a tripod and a cable release for shooting the photos.

 Remote time shutter